 Click the '+' button at the bottom to add a new server to the list.

 Give your server a pet name, In this example, we are using 'Radio.co' then choose 'Shoutcast' as the server type.

 Complete the select field below with the information presented in the Live panel on your Radio.co dashboard.
+For example:

-Choosing A Source
+Choosing a Source

 The last stage before you start streaming is choosing your connection source.
 For example, you could select an application, like iTunes.
 Your radio station will then broadcast whatever is playing through iTunes.
 Alternatively, you may want to use more than one application and a microphone so you could select the system audio.
 This will then broadcast whatever is playing through your Mac Sound-Card or connected USB interface.

 Note: If playing tracks using Apple Music, Nicecast will NOT broadcast the track metadata due to copyright reasons.